 The Director of Parking & Transportation has the responsibility of monitoring the policy and recommending new and/or revised policies and procedures.

-Requests for an appeal must be done online within five calendar days of the issued date of the citation.
+Requests for an appeal must be done online within seven (7) calendar days of the issued date of the citation.
+Any appeals being submitted after seven days or not submitted online are subject to an administrative fee and are at the discretion of Parking Services to be accepted for review.
 The Parking Appeals hearing officer will carefully review each appeal.
 The Parking Appeals hearing officer will base his/her decision on the Motor Vehicle Parking Policies and Regulations and on the information presented to them.
 Fines associated with appealed citations need not be paid until five calendar days after notification of the decision to the appellant.
 The appeals officer may approve the appeal (dismiss the citation), deny the appeal (uphold the citation), or downgrade the violation to an appropriate lesser violation.
 The appellant can appeal the decision of the hearing officer in certain cases.
 See below for Appeals Board information.
 Any fines due after the appeal has been heard must be paid within ten days of notice of the decision.
 Failure to pay will result in the accumulation of late fees and the individual’s outstanding account being turned over to a collection agency.
 Students who fail to pay within ten days will also be placed on academic hold.

 All appeals must be submitted with the appellant’s name, active address, ID (G-number), and telephone number.
 Appeals submitted without this information will not be processed.

 The hearing officer will make any decision on the appeal based on the guidelines below: